Quantifying Genuine Awareness in Hallucination Prediction Beyond Question-Side Shortcuts: Definition

 In this section, we first examine the definition of self-awareness of human.
 Next, we define the task formulation of hallucination prediction, to establish a definition of self-awareness in LLMs.
 And we review the definitions from previous works.
 More detailed review on the related works of neuropsychology and LLMs is in \autoref{app:related}.

-\textbf{Definition of self-awareness of human \ \ } In psychology, human self-awareness is defined as the capability of perception of one's own mental processes or states, which includes thoughts, feelings, emotions, and knowing \citep{morin2011self}.
-In this work, we focus on the self-awareness of knowing certain pieces of knowledge, which is also referred to as self-knowledge \citep{yin2023largelanguagemodelsknow}.
+\paragraph{Self-awareness of human \ \ } In psychology, human self-awareness is defined as the capability of perception of one's own mental processes or states, which includes thoughts, feelings, emotions, and knowing \citep{morin2011self}.
+In this work, we focus on the self-awareness of knowing certain knowledge, which is also referred to as self-knowledge \citep{yin2023largelanguagemodelsknow}.

 Some studies on LLMs also borrow the term ``meta-cognition'' from psychology to refer to self-knowledge \citep{liteach}, which may be inaccurate.
-It is because meta-cognition focuses solely on the conscious level \citep{koriat1993we}, while recent cognitive neuroscience research suggests that the human brain conducts judgment of knowing even at the unconscious level \citep{irak2019neurobiological}, which is even before consciously recognizing the meaning of the question.
+It is because meta-cognition focuses on the conscious level \citep{koriat1993we}, while recent research suggests that the human brain conducts judgment of knowing even at the unconscious level \citep{irak2019neurobiological}, which is even before consciously recognizing the meaning of the question.